 Curling leaves can also be caused by a fertilizer imbalance.
 Too little of a nutrient may result in a malnourished plant, whose leaves appear curled and weak.
 On the other hand, too much fertilizer can change the pH of the soil and make one or another nutrient unavailable.
 Check the soil’s nutrient level when fertilizing to be sure to not over-apply.

-Choosing an organic, slow release fertilizer, like compost or worm castings, will help avoid fertilizer burn, which can happen when too much of a synthetic fertilizer is applied at once, or over time.
+Choosing an organic, slow release fertilizer, like compost or worm castings, will help avoid fertilizer burn, which can happen when too much of synthetic fertilizer is applied at once, or over time.
 The thin roots of a monstera can easily be damaged by the salts in synthetic fertilizer, so be sure to follow the directions of any product you use to apply it with the proper level of dilution.

 Other common leaf problems with monstera plants